flairysky/secretsobservatory/posts/poem_second_act.md

 But first, what is a structure?

-We saw that the notion of a set (cf. Act 1) and now we introduce that of a structure, which is nothing else than something with which we equip this set so that it is not just a mere collection of elements or points or whatever you want to call them, but that there's something "tangible", i.e. something that makes this collection having some kind of a form.
+We saw that the notion of a set (cf. [Act 1](post.html?slug=poem_first_act)) and now we introduce that of a structure, which is nothing else than something with which we equip this set so that it is not just a mere collection of elements or points or whatever you want to call them, but that there's something "tangible", i.e. something that makes this collection having some kind of a form.
 For instance if you think of sand and you add a little bit of water you can start building forms of it, i.e. giving the sand corns together a little bit structure, e.g. building sand castles.

 What does it mean mathematically?

 It means to just having an association on the set from itself to itself.
 Since this gives us a kind of a way to understand also some relationships between the different elements within the set.
-Of course, association is nothing else than a relation on the set which we introduced in Act 1.
+Of course, association is nothing else than a relation on the set which we introduced in [Act 1](post.html?slug=poem_first_act).
 As you can observe, the notion of a structure is very general and understanding it via such association, does not seem to be psychologically convenient.
-Luckily (?) for us, we can translate associations into axioms when we learn about a structure for a first time, and end up with a set and some list of axioms giving us relations among the elements of the set.
+Luckily (?)[#1] for us, we can translate associations into axioms when we learn about a structure for a first time, and end up with a set and some list of axioms giving us relations among the elements of the set.
 Thus, psychologically we do not even need to consider any association when learning about structures the first time and so do not need to think in terms of associations, we can just think in terms of elements and what you can do with these elements.

 Now this sounded all very abstract everything, but you will see now with the specific types of structures what we mean by that and without further ado, these are the three types of structures according to Bourbaki: Order, Algebraic and Geometric.